Boeing wants more workers in-office to ramp up production. Not everyone wants to go back

 Boeing isn’t the only company trying to get its virtual work policy right.

-This week, Redmond-based Microsoft, which has probably studied the back-to-office challenge as carefully as any organization, acknowledged it might not hit own goal of 50% in-office work until early next year.
+This week, Redmond-based Microsoft, which has probably studied the back-to-office challenge as carefully as any organization, acknowledged it might not hit its own goal of 50% in-office work until early next year.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.